wbalmer/petitRADTRANS/docs/content/contributing.rst

 ===============
 Development setup and how to submit changes
 -------------------------------------------

+.. important:: If you plan for a large addition that takes a lot of time to develop, please inform the development team early.
+This is to ensure that we are aware of your project and can gauge whether it should be incorporated into petitRADTRANS.
+Please note that we cannot guarantee that external developments will be merged into the package before this vetting process.
+If we believe that pRT will benefit from your addition, we may even suggest to integrate you into the development team for a better coordination of development efforts.

 If you would like to make a fix or add a feature to petitRADTRANS, you may proceed as follows:

 1. Install `Git <https://git-scm.com/>`_.